Home Cocktails Cocktail Paloma

 Can I use fresh grapefruit juice instead of grape soda in a Paloma?

-Is there a specific type of tequila recommended for making a Paloma?
+Is there a specific type of tequila that works best for a Paloma?